 How to develop mentoring programs in organizations?

 In the contemporary times, employees face multiple work challenges every time.
-Consequently, the significance of mentoring programs in organizations magnifies.
+Consequently, the mentoring benefits to the organisation magnify as it continues to fulfill the growth needs of employees.
 Company is not only responsible for on-the-job training and coaching of employees, but also for developing their skills over long period of time.
 Hence, mentoring being a long term role comprises a broad range of activities than coaching which is short term, more specific guidance.

 Employee mentoring in the workplace can follow two directions:

 - Mentoring a newly hired employee– To help him get acquainted with the company culture and his new job.
 This includes focusing on the development of key skills necessary to perform his job.

 - Mentoring an already existing employee– The purpose is long-term development of his competencies.
 This can take 2 directions: (a) Analysis of areas of employee expertise and helping him grow in that particular direction.
 This leads to specialization. (b) Areas in which employee lacks basic knowledge and the purpose is to give him understanding of how things work.
 This often happens in case of rotations to a new department or job role.
 Employees can also be mentored to prepare them for some possible promotions in future.
 In either case, purpose of mentoring is career advancement through long-term competency development.

 Here, the alignment of goals of employee with that of organisation is the primary consideration.
 The outcome of a smartly designed mentoring process is human resource with advanced skill set, more focused to achieve organizational goals.

 Establishing mentoring programs in organizations with effectiveness has special focus on developing the employees.
 A well designed mentoring process starts from training the managers to become successful and effective mentors.
 Once they learn necessary skills, they are ready to help their subordinates in learning essential skills and develop over time.